redis/redis-doc/docs/install/install-redisinsight/install-on-aws.md

 Find the IP Address of your EC2 instances, and launch your browser at `http://<EC2 IP Address>:5540`.
 Accept the EULA and start using RedisInsight.

+RedisInsight also provides a health check endpoint at http://localhost:5540/healthcheck/ to monitor the health of the running container.

 Summary
 ------